 What you are going to see is that the car rental business is fiercely competitive.
 Business travelers and customers use the Internet to shop the best prices and get the best deals.

 Because these Internet sites make pricing so competitive, car rental companies including Hertz try to make their margins and profits by slicing their labor budgets as much as possible.
 Hertz is a publicly traded company.
 Hertz upper management is under extreme pressure to make a profit.
 It is all about quarterly earnings.

 All of these competitive factors motivate Hertz to call their customer service representatives “manager trainees.”
 That is, to cut corners as much as possible on labor budgets in order to improve their bottom lines.

 While it may not seem like much to not have to pay for a few extra employees to provide breaks to the manager trainees to take meal breaks and rest breaks at any one location - Hertz has hundreds of locations in California alone.

 Hertz has a systematic method of understaffing their rental stores with customer service representatives.
-The understaffing results in “manager trainees” being encouraged to work while there are off the clock or not take meal periods and/or rest periods at all.
+The understaffing results in “manager trainees” being encouraged to work while they are off the clock or not take meal periods and/or rest periods at all.

 An Incentive To Forego Meal Periods and Rest Periods

 The California Supreme Court case that provides you the right to meal periods and rest breaks was a 2013 case called Brinker vs. Superior Court.
 I know this case very well as I represented the workers in the Brinker case.